JoeyChuaYeeHuan/joeychuayeehuan.github.io/index.md

     I believe polytechnic education must bridge the gap between theory and industry practice — equipping students with skills that are immediately applicable and adaptable to change.
   </p>
   <p>
-    I strive to create a learning environment where students build business intuition through data and automation tools like Excel, Power BI, SQL, UiPath, and Workato.
+    I strive to create a learning environment where students build business intuition through data and automation tools like Excel, SQL, UiPath, and Workato.
-    Beyond technical proficiency, I guide learners to apply structured thinking and real-world context — from managing digital workflows to visualising customer trends.
+    Beyond technical proficiency, I guide learners to apply structured thinking and real-world context — from managing digital workflows to visualizing customer trends.
   </p>
   <p>
-    I also advocate for the digitalisation of academic processes, having integrated tools like Google Sheets, Tableau, and UiPath in my own applied projects to reduce manual effort and improve data accuracy.
+    I also advocate for the digitalization of academic processes, having integrated tools like Google Sheets, Tableau, and UiPath in my personal applied projects to reduce manual effort and improve data accuracy.
   </p>
   <p>
     My goal is to mentor students into future-ready professionals who don’t just follow business processes — but improve them.